 The CEO annually reviews the performance of each of our senior officers.
-He presents a summary of his evaluations of the Chief Operating Officer-Utilities (the "COO-Utilities,") the Chief Operating Officer-Non-regulated Energy Group (the "COO-Non-regulated Energy") and the Executive Vice President and Chief Financial Officer (the "CFO") to the Compensation Committee.
+He presents a summary of his evaluations of all of our senior officers to the Committee and thoroughly reviews the Chief Operating Officer-Utilities (the "COO-Utilities,") the Chief Operating Officer-Non-regulated Energy Group (the "COO-Non-regulated Energy") and the CFO evaluations with the Committee.
 Based upon the Committee's review and recommendation, the Board of Directors sets the annual compensation of the COO-Utilities, COO-Non-regulated Energy and CFO, including salary, bonus, incentive and equity compensation and perquisites.

-The CEO also annually reviews the performance of our other senior officers and provides oversight of management's evaluations of our other officers.
+The CEO also provides oversight of management's evaluations of our other officers.
 Senior officers assess performance of all officers reporting to them.
-Based upon these performance reviews, market analysis conducted by the compensation consultant and discussions with the human resources department, the CEO recommends the compensation of this group of officers to the Committee.
+Based upon these performance reviews, market analysis conducted by the compensation consultant and discussions with our Chief Human Resources Officer and Human Resources department staff, the CEO recommends the compensation of the officers to the Committee.
 The Committee may exercise its discretion in modifying any of the recommended compensation and award levels in its review and approval process.